atimpone/aws-foundation-journey/README.md

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/dev-fast-follow-ons.png "Initial Development Environment with Fast Follow-On Capabilities")

 ---
+**Review Note: These sections have not yet been drafted**

-> ***The following guides have not yet been drafted.
-Currently, they contain a series of notes and links to existing best practices and resources.***
+The following guides have not yet been drafted.
+Currently, they contain a series of notes and links to existing best practices and resources.
+The following list will likely change to be ordered by priority.

 ---

 Cost Management and Billing